 Incidents that take endpoints as subjects are caused by security vulnerabilities resulting from weak encryption, weak authentication, an unsecured connection to the network, and a lack of security programs such as antivirus, firewall, network monitoring, and endpoint security.

-BadUSB Attacks: BadUSB attacks gain control over targeted computers using keystroke injections, making devices appear as legitimate keyboards while executing malicious commands.
+BadUSB Attacks: BadUSB attacks gain control of targeted computers by injecting keystrokes, making devices appear as legitimate keyboards while executing malicious commands.

 Figure 1.
 Categories of incidents that involve USB devices